Concerns and controversies at the 2020 Summer Olympics: Online abuse of athletes

 Chinese shooter Wang Luyao, who failed to qualify for the finals of women's air-rifle competition, was heavily abused online as several users called her out for losing, after she apologised for her loss on Chinese social media platform Sina Weibo by posting a selfie captioned "Sorry everyone, I admit I chickened out.
 See you in three years."
-The backlash to Wang's post became a top trend on Weibo, forcing her to delete her post.
+The backlash to Wang's post became a top trend on the platform, forcing her to delete her post.
 As a result of the online abuse, Weibo announced that accounts of 33 users were banned temporarily and 35 hate comments were deleted.
 In response to the trolls, a counter-trend of hashtag "Wang Luyao is still Zhejiang's good girl" later emerged on Chinese social media, as people rallied support for her, and state media China Daily published an editorial piece in support of Wang and shaming her bullies.

-Singaporean swimmer Joseph Schooling, who failed to qualify for the semi-finals of the 100m swimming event, received numerous negative and hurtful comments following his loss.
+Singaporean swimmer Joseph Schooling, the defending champion from the butterfly event five years earlier in Rio de Janeiro, failed to qualify for the semi-finals of the 100m swimming event, received numerous negative and hurtful comments from Singaporean fans following his loss.
 In response, Singaporean president Halimah Yacob came to Schooling's defense and urged Singaporeans to support their national athletes.
 Other public figures expressed their support of Schooling and called on Singaporeans to support him, with Minister for Culture, Community and Youth Edwin Tong describing Schooling as a "true sporting legend".

 The decision by American gymnast Simone Biles to withdraw from the competition was met with criticism from right-wing commentators and Internet trolls.
 Prominent commentators included Piers Morgan and Charlie Kirk, who accused her of bringing shame and being unheroic, with Morgan saying to the Daily Mail that "I don't think it's remotely courageous, heroic or inspiring to quit."
 She was also slandered in the Russian state-owned media, with racist, sexist, and transphobic undertones, as well as openly accusing her of being a drug cheat.
 Their criticism was met with backlash from supporters of Biles and a wider American society, as well as prominent TV pundits, on CNN and elsewhere.

 South Korean athlete An San, who won triple gold, was criticized and abused by South Korean anti-feminists online who called her a "short-haired feminist" and asked officials to take back her gold medal.
 The online hate and abuse was due to the rising antifeminist sentiments among South Korean youth.